clockworksspheres/ramdisk/README.md

 Instanciating the RamDisk class will create a ramdisk that you can use - in chunks of 1Mb.

-Initial work done only for the Mac platform.
+ramdisks do not need to be managed by root on macOS.
+Tests & DevOps creating and managing ramdisks can be run as a user.

 ### Linux Note

 Ramdisk class that can use either current method for creating a ramdisk on Linux, currently working on a tmpfs version....
+Tests & DevOps creating and managing ramdisks must be carefully managed by root.

 ## Used As a library